13 November, 1.00 - 4.30pm

 WBS Room, Greytown Town Centre, 89 Main Street

 Pest animals are on the rise across the Wairarapa, impacting farms and native ecosystems.
-These challenges don’t stop at the fenceline – and they’re too big for any one landowner or oganisation to solve alone.
+These challenges don’t stop at the fenceline – and they’re too big for any one landowner or organisation to solve alone.

 Join the Wairarapa Catchment Collective for an afternoon of insights and discussion on managing pest animals at a landscape scale.
 Hear updates on regional pest programmes, coordinated control efforts, on-farm impacts, and practical approaches.